karenanndonnachie/MAKETHINGSINTERACTIVE_2024/ARDUINO_BASICS/2. POTENTIOMETER_LED/readme.md

   // why divide by 4? analogRead returns 0-1023 (1024 different values)
   // analogWrite accepts 0-255 (256 different values)
-  // 1024 is 4 * 256, which is why we divide by 4 to 'scale' the sensed value range to the output ledBrightness = potVal / 4;
+  // 1024 is 4 * 256, which is why we divide by 4 to 'scale' the sensed value range to the output
+  // we could also use the "map()" function

+  ledBrightness = potVal / 4;

   analogWrite(ledPin, ledBrightness);